Kannada poetry: Pre-history

-Kannada poetry has been traced back to around 5th century A.D, though none of those early works have been found.
-The earliest extant poetry in tripadi meter are the Kappe Arabhatta records of 700 C.E.
+Kannada poetry has been traced back to around 5th century CE, though none of those early works have been found.
+The earliest extant poetry in tripadi meter are the Kappe Arabhatta records of 700 CE.
 The first well known Kannada poet was Adikavi Pampa who wrote in an archaic style of Kannada called Halegannada (figuratively "Old Kannada").
 His Vikramarjuna Vijaya is hailed as a classic even to this day.
 With this and his other important work Adipurana he set a trend of poetic excellence for the Kannada poets of the future.

 Kannada poetry called vachanas, were pithy comments on that period's social, religious and economic conditions.
 More importantly, they hold a mirror to the seed of a social revolution, which caused a radical re-examination of the ideas of caste, creed and religion.
 One of the important ideas coming out of this revolution was the view that Work is worship and a path to spirituality.